Ben R. Novosad, President and Chief Executive Officer

 WINTER GARDEN - REGION 6

-A director of Capital Farm Credit for over 15 years, Paul Aelvoet of Hondo farms and ranches in Medina County.
+Paul Aelvoet of Hondo farms and ranches in Medina County.
 His farming operation consists of raising corn, cotton and grain sorghum.
-He is the managing partner of DA Cattle Company, a Limousin and Angus cattle seed stock operation.
+He is also the managing partner of DA Cattle Company, a Limousin and Angus cattle seed stock operation.
 Mr. Aelvoet is co-chairman of the Hondo 4-H Booster Club and has served as vice president for the Medina County Fair Association, the Texas Limousin Association and the Medina County Farm Bureau.
 He is also a past president of the Hondo Soccer Association and currently serves on the Medina County Livestock Board.
-He has received the Hondo Chamber of Commerce Agriculture Business of the Year and the 4-H Texas Salute to Excellence awards.
+He has also received the Hondo Chamber of Commerce Agriculture Business of the Year and the 4-H Texas Salute to Excellence awards.

 SOUTH TEXAS - REGION 7

 Gary L. Palousek is a farmer in Willacy County, where he has been growing cotton, milo and sugarcane for over 40 years.
 He has served as a board member of three agricultural cooperatives in Willacy County and as president of two, and is a director and the secretary/treasurer of Willacy County Drainage District No. 2.
 He is a member and past chairman of the county committee of the USDA/Farm Service Agency and a member of the nominating committee and the advisory committee of Magic Valley Electric Co-operative.
 Mr. Palousek also serves on the parish council of St. Anthony's Catholic Church in Raymondville.